igrek51/nuclear/doc/autocompletion.md

 ### Auto-completion
-Defining choices may help in auto-completing arguments.
+Defining possible choices may help in auto-completing arguments.
 You can declare explicit possible values list or a function which provides such a list at runtime.

+Auto-completion also works by default to all known keywords based on the declared subcommands and options.

 **completers.py**:
 ```python